 The Parish Council has also provided a village WhatsApp group to aid communication.

-The information above is restricted to the Community Response Group.
+The information in a – c above is restricted to the Community Resilience Group.
 It is not for general distribution.
 Unrestricted copies of the Plan can be made available on request.
 An electronic copy of the unrestricted emergency plan will be sent to the District Emergency Officer (DEPLO) at Forest of Dean District Council.

 Place of Safety